takeiteasy/graphics/README.md

 ### Investigate

-- Why CoreGraphics rendering is so slow
+- Why CoreGraphics rendering is so slow?
 - Resizing for X11
-- Getting CoreGraphcs working on OS X in 10.14 again
+- Get CoreGraphics working on OS X in 10.13+ again?
+- Why if one Metal window covers another everything lags (????)

 ## License